Characters: Yu Yu Hakusho Team Urameshi

-- Becoming the Mask: He intended to leave Shiori's side when his injuries got better.
-Found out he had grown genuinely fond of her and decided to stay with her anyway.
+- Becoming the Mask: He intended to leave Shiori's side when his injuries got better, then found out he had grown genuinely fond of her and decided to stay with her anyway.

 - Berserk Button: Only two things seem to piss him off: threatening his human mother and family, and being forced to take an innocent life.

 - He does have a third: Being mistaken for a girl.
-He nearly snapped on Yusuke and Keiko when they pushed this button as lil too far...
+He nearly snapped on Yusuke and Keiko when they pushed this button a little too far...

-- Beware the Nice Ones: He's a sweetheart, and he is a lot more polite than Yusuke and Hiei (to be fair everybody has a friendlier demeanor then Hiei).
-That doesn't mean he is above killing someone in a particularly brutal and bloody manner should they piss him off.
+- Beware the Nice Ones: He's a sweetheart, and he is a lot more polite than Yusuke and Hiei (not like that's saying much), but that doesn't mean he is above killing someone in a particularly brutal and bloody manner should they piss him off.

 - Big Brother Instinct: He does not react well to Yomi threatening his human stepbrother, who does not know about Kurama's true identity for his own protection.